CIRCL/pcapdj/README.md

 [INFO] Waiting authorization to process file /tmp/testpcaps/2.pcap
 ```

-Launch the controler script that authorizes each pcap file that is put
+Launch the controller script that authorizes each pcap file that is put
 in the named pipe.

 ```python